-China regulatory crackdown on tech
+China regulatory crackdown

 Since Deng Xiaoping‘s policy of reform and opening-up in the late 1970’s, China’s economic growth and its integration into global markets has increased exponentially.
 The advent of the internet led to the hope that Chinese and Western societies would converge as information began to flow freely around the world.
 But the building of China’s Great Firewall put paid to the dream of a free and open internet and its beneficial effects.